Dreyforever/NLP_Project/README.md

 Problem Faced:
 Unfortunately I was not able to run the code completely as the completion time for the code was over 8 hrs and the code kept getting terminated in the process which was very frustrating.
 The CPU's processing capabilities seemed to be a bottleneck for the time it was taking to train the model

+PS: The image.png shows a checkpoint in the fine tuning of the model